 2002

-Having figured out the basics of designing and building websites I design and build my first client site using the content management system Textpattern.
-Holiday cottage websites will never be the same again.
+Having figured out the basics of designing and building websites, I designed and built my first client site using the content management system Textpattern.
+Holiday cottage websites would never be the same again.

-Apple launches first iPod – all your music in your pocket?
+Apple launches the first iPod - all your music in your pocket?
 Wow.

 2003

-I buy and use my first (and only) PDA – a Dell Axim – feels like I’m holding the future in my hands.
-No one else thinks so though.
+I buy and use my first (and only) PDA, a Dell Axim.
+It feels like I’m holding the future in my hands.
+No one else seems to agree.

 2004

-Having seen what a website can do for their first business, my first clients come back to me when they launch their new restaurant business and I design and build them a new site, this time using the power house that is WordPress.
+Having seen what a website could do for their first business, my first clients came back when they launched a new restaurant.
+I designed and built them a new site, this time using WordPress.

-Facebook is born, but only for those who have been invited.
+Facebook is born, but only for people with the right university email address.

 2005